-Learn how to order low carb Starbucks.
+Learn how to order low carb Starbucks food.

 Join me on my mission to order low carb at the top 30 fast food chains in the US.
 For each fast food restaurant I evaluate:

 - Availability of low carb entrees (less than 20 net carbs).

 - Price of low carb entrees.

 Starbucks is a mismatch for me because I’m allergic to coffee, but I do appreciate the ambiance of their coffee shops and find myself going there often with friends and family.
 In those instances, I like to be prepared with a low carb order because their display case is filled with tempting baked goods.

 This post about Starbucks food.
 If you’re looking for low carb Starbucks drink orders, then checkout my Low Carb Starbucks Drink Guide for Keto Dieters.

 I ordered one bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwich and one bunless Slow-Roasted Ham, Swiss & Egg Breakfast Sandwich along with a bag of almonds and a string cheese.

 I liked the bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwich though it wasn’t any better than the bunless sausage, egg & cheese sandwiches that McDonald’s and Burger King served me during this fast food project.

 The bunless Slow-Roasted Ham, Swiss & Egg Breakfast Sandwich was too dry for my tastes.